Find out the latest information about coronavirus in the city.

 How to get equipment, products and devices to help with everyday tasks like washing and dressing.

 How to get a personal alarm to call for help in an emergency.

 If you have a disability, illness or health condition, you might benefit from a change to your home.
 These changes are often called adaptations.

 How to get help around the home with things like cleaning, gardening, cooking and shopping.

 Short term support can help you after you've been ill, or had a stay in hospital.
 This is sometimes known as reablement and rehabilitation.
 Find out about the costs, and how to ask for support.

 What to think about before you consider a care home, and the types of care homes there are.
 Sometimes care homes are known as nursing, residential, rest or retirement homes.

 Seniors Housing is for older people who want to live independently, but need some support.
 In Brighton & Hove this used to be called sheltered housing.

 Supported living provides housing as well as care and support.
 Find out what supported living is and who can get it.

-Shared lives matches you with a carer and you live together.
-Find out how to apply to get a shared lives carer, or how to apply to be one.
+Shared Lives matches you with a carer that you live with.
+Find out how to apply to get a Shared Lives carer, or how to apply to be one.